-The Council of Ministers has approved the budget stability objective for next year, as well as the limit for non-financial spending by the State for that year.
-In this way, what is established by the General Budget Stability Law is faithfully followed, which gives the Government the fixation of these two variables with which the process of preparing the General State Budgets begins.
+The Council of Ministers has approved the budget stability objective for next year, as well as the limit of non-financial spending by the State for that year.
+In this way, the provisions of the General Budget Stability Law are faithfully followed, which gives the Government the fixation of these two variables with which the process of preparing the General State Budgets begins.

-The Government continues with its effort to reduce the deficit and meet European commitments, as well as making progress in laying the foundations for balanced economic growth.
+The Government is continuing its effort to reduce the deficit and meet European commitments, as well as making progress in laying the foundations for balanced economic growth.
 A good example of this is the significant effort to reduce spending by the different Ministries, which will experience a 12.2% reduction.